-Base Breaker: Eliot.
-He might be good gameplay-wise but many people just don't like him.
+Eliot.
+He may have been good gameplay-wise, but many people just don't like him.
 Possibly because his 4th costume in DOA4 looks like something by Square Enix at its worst.
 At the same time, many like Eliot because he isn't muscular and has a calm, nice personality.

 Marie Rose is hated by some for looking underage in the cast full of busty ladies, and that her design is a very standard Elegant Gothic Lolita + Tsundere Twintails combo.
 Others love her because she is adorable and the idea of a little girl taking on opponents twice her size is both awesome and hilarious.

-Big Lipped Alligator Moment: In the final cutscene of Dimensions' storyline.
+In the final cut scene of Helena's DOA 4 story and Dimensions' story-line.
 Everything's going to hell.
 Then suddenly, there's this shot where some random woman who wasn't seen in any other part of the game is being shot in the head.
-Why it seems so out of place is because this was a cinematic cutscene, which none of the cinematic ones had any extras in up until this point.
+Why it seems so out of place is because this was a cinematic cut scene, which none of the cinematic ones had any extras in up until this point.
 What made this shot even more jarring was that pretty much all other extras in the game are all blank-faced clones who all seem to shop from the same clothing store.

-Actually, many character endings from the first four games could qualify.
+Many character endings from the first four games could also qualify.
 Some even look completely out of character.
 Why does Kasumi dream of being a (naked) mermaid in what looks like a J-Pop music video?

 The fanbase is split into two main factions: Those that prefer the original fighting series, and those who prefer the soft-porn beach side-series.
 Similarly, the second faction is in itself split over whether or not to include an official nude option (which, aside from various hacks within those games and an April Fools Day joke from EGM, no such option actually exists).